retry51776/notes/psychology/README.md

 >
 > Dopamine ≈ desires; 80% neurol cell have receptors to dipamine.

+## Reward
+> Reward or satisfaction is DIFFERENT than desire.
+>
+> Serotonin ≈ happy & Satiety.
+>
+> Raphe nuclei are clusters of neurons located in the brainstem that are the primary source of serotonin projections to the rest of the brain.

 ## Awareness
 > Awareness can break down to [**Attention**](./psychology.md#1-attention) > [Sensation](./psychology.md#2-sensation) > [**Perception**](./psychology.md#3-perception)